grammyjs/website/site/docs/guide/files.md

 This means that your bot cannot download files larger than 20 MB, or upload files larger than 50 MB.
 Some combinations have even stricter limits, such as photos sent by URL (5 MB).

+As mentioned in an [earlier section](./api), your bot is able to work with large files with some extra effort.
-If you want to support uploading and downloading files up to 2000 MB (maximum file size on Telegram), you must host your own Bot API server in addition to hosting your bot.
+If you want to support uploading files up to 2000 MB (maximum file size on Telegram) and downloading files of any size ([4000 MB with Telegram Premium](https://t.me/premium/5)), you must [host your own Bot API server](./api#running-a-local-bot-api-server) in addition to hosting your bot.
-Refer to the official documentation about this [here](https://core.telegram.org/bots/api#using-a-local-bot-api-server).

 Hosting your own Bot API server has, in and of itself, nothing to do with grammY.
 However, grammY supports all of the methods that are needed to configure your bot to use your own Bot API Server.

-Also, you may want to revisit an earlier chapter of this guide about the setup of the Bot API [here](./api).